Canon 4000D vs Fujifilm XP130

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

-If the number of relative strengths (bullet points above) is taken as a guide, the XP130 comes out slightly ahead of the 4000D (13 : 12 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the XP130 emerges as the winner of the match-up (14 : 12 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.